SciPhi-AI/R2R/README.md

 - **🔌 Extend**: Enhance your pipeline with custom code integrations.
 - **⚖️ Autoscale**: Scale your pipeline effortlessly in the cloud using [SciPhi](https://app.sciphi.ai/).
 - **🤖 OSS**: Benefit from a framework developed by the open-source community, designed to simplify RAG deployment.

-## Why did we build this framework?

-R2R was conceived to bridge the gap between local LLM experimentation and scalable production solutions. **R2R is to LangChain/LlamaIndex what NextJS is to React**.

 ## Demo(s)